drfuera/PromptPack/README.md

 Press `i` on any `.py` file in the TUI to automatically mark it along with all locally resolvable `import` dependencies.
 Pressing `i` again toggles all dependencies off.
 This ensures `ctags.txt` reflects the full dependency graph relevant to the AI's task.

+### Work Log & On-Demand Patch Detail

+As `patch.json` grows on a long-running project, reading it in full can eat a large chunk of an AI's context window. `-w` builds `work.txt` — a compact PATCH TOC plus a chronological log with full summary text but only one-line patch entries (date, ID, file, description; never code).
+The AI can then scan dates and descriptions to identify which specific patches are worth a closer look, and fetch just those via `-ph <PATCHID...>`, keeping context usage proportional to what's actually relevant.

 ### Token Estimation

 Live token counts are shown in the status bar and printed after `ctags.txt` is generated: